 - a.
-One garage is required per unit for use by residents of that unit. - b. .5 guest spaces are required per unit and may be provided under carports or on surface lots.
+One garage is required per unit for use by residents of that unit. - b. .5 guest spaces are required per unit and may be provided under carports or on surface lots. - c.

-- c.
 Guest parking may be provided off-site if the Director deems there is adequate space. - 2.
 Design and Orientation.
 Parking areas shall be separated from the common open space area and, to the extent possible, shall not be visible from the street. - a.
 Attached Garages. - i.
 May be accessed from the side or rear of the unit. - ii.
 If oriented towards the street, may not dominate the façade, and must be either flush with or set back from the rear of the building. - iii.
 Garage doors shall provide windows, moldings, or other architectural features to help blend with the rest of the home. - iv.
-The first 250 square feet shall not be counted towards maximum floor area. - b.
-Detached Garages and Carports. - i.
+The first 250 square feet shall not be counted towards maximum floor area.

+b.
+Detached Garages and Carports.

+- i.
 Must be architecturally consistent with the development (e.g. similar rooflines). - ii.
 May not exceed a total of four spaces per parking structure. - iii.
-If located in-between units, may not exceed two spaces and must be setback 10 feet from the primary façade. - c.
+If located in-between units, may not exceed two spaces and must be setback 10 feet from the horizontal line of the entryway. - c.
 Surface Lots. - i.
-For every six spaces provided there must be a landscaped area of no less than 10 square feet, which may include a pedestrian path. - ii.
-If located in-between units, may not exceed two spaces and must be setback 10 feet from the primary façade. - d.
+For every six spaces provided there must be a ten-foot landscaped area and pedestrian path provided. - ii.
+If located in-between units, may not exceed two spaces and must be setback 10 feet from the horizontal line of the entryway. - d.
 Private Driveways. - i.
 Must be designed as a woonerf. - ii.
 Driveways must be located to the rear of units. - e.
 Preferred Location of Lots and Structures. - i.
 1. To the rear of the development, accessed via an alley. - 2.
-To the side or rear of the development, accessed by a private driveway. - 3.
-To the side of the development accessed from a non-primary street. - H. Trash Enclosures.
-See Section 15-2016, Trash and Refuse Collection Areas. - I. Homeowners' Association.
-A homeowners' association is required for the maintenance of common areas. - J. General Provisions. - 1.
+To the side of the development, accessed by a private driveway. - 3.
+On the side of the development accessed from a non-primary street. - H. Trash Enclosures.
+See Section 15-1616, Trash and Refuse Collection Areas. - I. Homeowners' Association.
+A homeowners' association and covenants are required for the maintenance of common areas. - J. General Provisions. - 1.
 Accessory Dwelling Units are not permitted. - 2.
-An existing single-family home or duplex that does not meet the requirements of this section is permitted to remain on the site, provided that the extent of its nonconformity is not increased.

-3. A covenant restricting any increases in unit size after initial construction shall be recorded against the property.
+An existing single-family home or duplex that does not meet the requirements of this section is permitted to remain on the site, provided that the extent of its nonconformity is not increased. - 3.
+A covenant restricting any increases in unit size after initial construction shall be recorded against the property. - 4.
+Each unit must have an individual address.

-15-2724 Cyber/Internet Cafés
+15-2324 Cyber/Internet Cafés

-- A. The establishment shall have an employee present during all hours of operation. - B. Alcohol sales shall be limited to beer and wine for on-site consumption. - C. Gambling, including sweepstakes, and gambling simulation games such as video versions of slot and table games are prohibited.
-Other uses may be prohibited as determined by Council action or by State and federal laws. - D. The establishment shall not create nor contribute to public nuisance or criminal activities which are harmful to the health, peace, safety, or general welfare of people residing, working, or visiting in the surrounding area.
+- A. A Conditional Use Permit shall be required whenever a Cyber/Internet Café is proposed. - B. The establishment shall have an employee present during all hours of operation. - C. Alcohol sales shall be limited to beer and wine. - D. Gambling, including sweepstakes, and gambling simulation games such as video versions of slot and table games are prohibited.
+Other uses may be prohibited as determined by Council action or by State and federal laws. - E. The establishment shall not create nor contribute to public nuisance or criminal activities which are harmful to the health, peace, safety, or general welfare of people residing, working, or visiting in the surrounding area.

-15-2725 Child Care Centers and Family Child Care Homes
+15-2325 Day Care Centers and Family Child Care Homes